alex-ten/HFSP/content/writeup/index.md

 <h2> 5.
 Judgments of learning potential appear unrelated to change in objectively measured performance during familiarization </h2>

 Change in performance is measured as the difference between hit rates during the last and the first five trials of training.
 Negative difference scores were assigned 0 values, corresponding to no positive change (no progress in performance).
-Using the same logic for testing the correlations as presented in section 4, the relationship between LRN and change in performance is not obvious:
+Using the same logic for testing the correlations as presented in section 4, the relationship between LRN and change in performance is not so obvious.
+Only in the free and uninformed group dPC reliably predicted LRN:

 <pre class='codeblock'>
     F / i+: r = -0.10, z = -0.86, p =  0.19